-Important Configuring VMware Identity Services - vCenter Server for Okta and Azure AD is not possible through the vSphere Automation API.
-To federate vCenter Server to Okta or Azure AD, you must use the vSphere Client.
+Important Configuring VMware Identity Services for Okta is not possible through the vSphere Automation API.
+To federate vCenter Server to Okta, you must use the vSphere Client.
 For more information, see Configure vCenter Server Identity Provider Federation for Okta in the vSphere Authentication Guide.